 But the other way around, when a UK business wants to transfer to one of the member states outside of UK borders, the situation is in our view much less straightforward for all the reasons rehearsed above.
 The paperwork is largely the same, but the actual enforcement capability of EU states is fraught with red tape and delay.
 In fact, playing into the hands of Brexiteers, the historical ties between the UK and its old Empire serve us well today in terms of language, legal system and culture.
 Transferring a judgment to Australia, New Zealand, or another Commonwealth country, is in some ways easier than transferring a judgment to the EU.

-The bottom line is that no one anticipated the impact of Brexit, least of all on the enforcement of court judgments.
+The bottom line is that no one anticipated the impact of petitions Brexit, least of all on the enforcement of court judgments.
 As it is, creating that system across the EU is still an ongoing project, which is now, like many aspects of commercial life, thrown up in the air.

 We shall continue to follow the impact of Brexit on this key area of Shergroup’s own business in the weeks and months ahead.
-Our comments will no doubt change as the impact of Brexit unfolds.
+Our comments will no doubt change as the impact of the Brexit referendum unfolds.
 No one can predict the economic impact and therefore the ability to eventually enforce.
 What we can say is that businesses today do know their supply chains and their customers.
-We encourage businesses to dig a little deeper into their cashflow predictions to anticipate the impact of the changing market.
+We encourage businesses to dig a little deeper into their cash flow predictions to anticipate the impact of the changing market.
 Once this is done a business should still be able to plan for the various scenarios of a hard or soft Brexit.

 Whilst we don’t expect this article to be of much comfort, one thing we can say to our followers and client community is – we are all in the same boat!
-For our part we will do what we can to assist businesses on both the UK and EU side to make sense of the changes when it comes to enforcement and use our contacts and experience to maintain as much consistency and confidence in the enforcement of court judgments as possible.
+For our part, we will do what we can to assist businesses on both the UK and EU side to make sense of the changes when it comes to enforcement and uses our contacts and experience to maintain as much consistency and confidence in the enforcement of court judgments as possible.